nirmalthomas2609/cse210-fa22-ucsd-group5/README.md

 `chown +x ./build_scripts/build_app.sh`
 `./build_scripts/build_app.sh`

+*In case any of this does not work please push your code to your branch and our CI/CD pipeline will create a build for you.
+This build is generated within 1 minute of the push can can be downloaded from [Releases](https://github.com/nirmalthomas2609/cse210-fa22-ucsd-group5/releases)*

 Now, you are fully set up with a local, development version of Tweet Manager.
 Congrats!
 You can launch the application by opening the index.html in the greco_notes_app folder in a browser of your choice!